astral-sh/ruff/docs/editors/setup.md

 Ruff is also available via the [`textmate2-ruff-linter`](https://github.com/vigo/textmate2-ruff-linter) bundle for TextMate.

+## Wing Pro

+Ruff can be used with Wing Pro, both for code warnings and reformatting your code.

+### Code Warnings

+You can enable Ruff as a source of code warnings shown in the `Code Warnings` tool:

+1. Open the `Code Warnings` tool from the `Tools` menu
+1. Click on the dropdown at the top to select `Configuration: Defaults`
+1. Turn on `Enable External Checkers`
+1. Click on `Configure`, go to the `Ruff` tab, and check on `Enabled`
+1. Optionally, set the command line to use or other options.
+The default command line runs Ruff using the project's Python configuration.
+If Ruff isn't installed there, you can either add it using the `Packages` tool in Wing Pro or select a different command line for running Ruff.

+Once this is done, Wing Pro will show code warnings sourced from Ruff along with any other warnings in the `Code Warnings` tool.
+The contents of the tool is updated when you open or save a file.

+The `Code Warnings` tool is ['documented here'](https://wingware.com/doc/warnings).

+### Reformatting

+You can also use Ruff to reformat code in Wing Pro, either on demand or automatically as you work on code.

+To request reformatting on-demand with Ruff, use the Ruff menu items in the `Reformatting` sub-menu of the `Source` menu, either `Reformat File with Ruff` or `Reformat Selection with Ruff`.
+You can also bind a key binding to the commands `ruff-file` or `ruff-selection` using the `User Interface > Keyboard > Custom Key Bindings` preference in Wing.

+To enable automatic reformatting, set `Auto-Reformet` under the `Options` tab of `Project Properties` accessed from the `Project` menu to either `Lines After Edit` or `Whole Files After Save` and then set the `Reformatter` to Ruff.
+Note that you can click on the icons next to these properties to instead set the values in preferences, which will be used in all projects that don't override the default setting.

+Wing Pro's auto-reformatting features are ['documented here'](https://wingware.com/doc/edit/auto-reformatting).

 ## Zed

 Ruff is available as an extension for the Zed editor.
 To install it: